Witty-Gerbil/witty_chrome_extension/README.md

 - Select the `witty_gerbil_frontend` folder
 - The extension icon will appear in your browser

-3. Configure Backend URL (if needed):
+3. Configure Backend URL (if needed / if you chose to run your backend on a different port, etc.):
 - Open `content.js`
 - Update `BACKEND_API_BASE_URL` if your backend runs elsewhere:
 ```javascript